Historic Flying Limited: NHS Spitfire Project

-In response to the Coronavirus pandemic in 2020, the Aircraft Restoration Company painted the words 'THANK U NHS' on the underside of their Spitfire PR Mk XI PL983.
-Over the course 4 months the Spitfire completed a number of flight routes, flying over 250 NHS and HSC sites across the United Kingdom in an effort to thank Medical & Health workers for their on-going fight against the virus.
-Simultaneously, the general public were able to donate money to 'The NHS Spitfire' project, with a nominated name from each donation being hand-written onto the Spitfire.
+In response to the Coronavirus pandemic in 2020, the Aircraft Restoration Company painted the words 'THANK U NHS' on the underside of their Spitfire PR Mk XI PL983 "L".
+Over the course of 4 months the Spitfire completed a number of flight routes, flying over 250 NHS and HSC sites across the United Kingdom in an effort to thank medical & health workers for their on-going fight against the virus.
+Simultaneously, the general public was able to donate money to 'The NHS Spitfire' project, with a nominated name from each donation being hand-written onto the Spitfire.
 As of January 2021, the project has raised over £130,000.00, with all funds going to NHS Charities Together.

-Film Work
+Film work

-Over the years, The Aircraft Restoration Company have worked or featured on numerous TV and Film projects, often providing aircraft, pilots, historical advice and expertise on aerial coordinating.
+Over the years, the Aircraft Restoration Company has worked or featured on numerous TV and film projects, often providing aircraft, pilots, historical advice and expertise on aerial coordinating.